 - 1985 - Toronto Blue Jays pitcher Dave Stieb signs an unusual 11-year contract.
 The deal carries an estimated value of $25 million, based on deferred payments and incentives.

 - 1999 - Hall of Fame centerfielder Joe DiMaggio dies of a lung cancer at age 84.
 Born in Martinez, California, DiMaggio arrived in the major leagues at the age of 21.
 He batted .323 in his first season and helped the New York Yankees to the 1936 World Championship.
 His rookie performance served as an indicator of future success, both for him and the Yankees.
-During his 13-year career, DiMaggio participated in 10 World Series, with his team winning the Championship nine times.
+During his 13-year career, DiMaggio participated in ten World Series, with his team winning the Championship nine times.
 In 1941, DiMaggio achieved his most famous milestone when he compiled a major league record 56-game hitting streak.

 - 2001 - In a press release, the Baltimore Orioles announce Albert Belle, "has been found to be totally disabled and unable to perform as a Major League baseball player," due to a degenerative right hip.
 The Orioles will place the 34-year-old outfielder on the 60-day disabled list thus beginning the process which conforms to the procedure set forth by MLB in the case of a totally disabling and permanent injury to a player.